 Wot no Impact Assessment?

-At work and in councils, we are told we have to make an impact assessment of any proposed changes.
-So we would have thought that there would be impact assessments for the biggest changes for this country in decades.
-Sure enough: “We are conducting a broad range of analysis at the macroeconomic and sectoral level to understand the impact of leaving the EU on all aspects of the UK, including the agriculture sector.” said David Davis in a statement attached to a letter to Lady Verma, chair of the House of Lords EU external affairs sub-committee – 30 October 2017.
+At work and in councils, we are told by David Davis - then Brexit Secretary, that we would have impact assessments of any proposed changes 'in excruciating detail'.
+So we would have thought that there would be impact assessments for the biggest changes for food and farming in this country in decades.
+“We are conducting a broad range of analysis at the macroeconomic and sectoral level to understand the impact of leaving the EU on all aspects of the UK, including the agriculture sector.” said David Davis in a statement attached to a letter to Lady Verma, chair of the House of Lords EU external affairs sub-committee – 30 October 2017.
 Less than 6 weeks later, he told a committee of MPs on Dec 6 that the UK government had produced no economic forecasts on the likely impact of Brexit on various sectors of the economy.